 Creatively enacting spontaneous compassion and conversation.

-"FREE PASS": two words that can communicate simple compassion.
+(PLEASE NOTE: this website is now an archive of a ten year public art project that engaged and made the day better for over 4,000 people.
+My full art and project site is www.rachelcyreneblackman.com.)"FREE PASS": two words that can communicate simple compassion.
 Who needs the grace of a free pass now and again?
 Almost everyone.
 Think about your day, and even the last few hours.
 Has there been a moment where you've given yourself a hard time or been in a frustration?
-Have you interacted with a loved one or stranger who is stressed, is doing the best they can, feels disengaged from forgiveness or needs simple affirmative respite of some kind?
-Need a free pass…?
-The social practice of the Free Pass Project is the activation of spontaneous compassion and conversation.
-Spontaneous … Read More...
+Have you interacted with a loved one or stranger who is stressed, is doing the best they can, feels disengaged from … Read More...

 Read Our Stories...